-This guide will outline how to complete an Entry Summary Declaration for maritime movements from Great Britain (GB) to non-inventory linked ports in Northern Ireland (NI) using the TSS Portal.
+This guide will outline how to complete an Entry Summary Declaration for maritime movements from Great Britain (GB) to non-inventory linked ports in Northern Ireland (NI) using the Trader Support Service (TSS) Portal.

-Please note for containerised movements TSS currently supports the submission of Entry Summary Declarations for goods transported in 40ft containers only.
-For containerised goods movements that are not transported in 40ft containers, these must be completed outside of the TSS.
+For containerised movements TSS currently only supports the submission of Entry Summary Declarations for goods transported in 40ft containers.
+Containerised goods movements that are not transported in 40ft containers must be completed outside of the TSS.

-This guide does not cover Entry Summary Declarations for accompanied or unaccompanied RoRo movements, for information on RoRo movements refer to the ENS Step-by-step guide: Standard Process and Consignment First Process.
+This guide does not cover Entry Summary Declarations for accompanied or unaccompanied RoRo movements.
+For information on RoRo movements, refer to the ENS Step-by-step guide: Standard Process and Consignment First Process.